orisme12/Lynx/README.md

 # Lynx

-Lynx is a commerce mixed
+Lynx is a mixed open sources store, where you will find a variety of products, Buy now! 🌼

 ## Tech Stack